LoveThinkinghard/MCM-2019-Problem-C-Solution/README.md

 #### Summary of results

 This first model performs not bad, as you can see.
 But not on every sample.
-But the second model is not that good, the loss is very high, though decreased a lot.
-That might because we make some mistakes when pre-process the socio-economic data.
-We thought the tags (like 'HC01_VC03') are the same in each file, however, we are wrong. when we find this mistake it's very close to the deadline.
-So we leave that problem.
+And the second model is not that good, the loss is very high, though decreased a lot.
+That might because we made some mistakes when pre-process the socio-economic data.
+We thought the tags (like 'HC01_VC03') are the same in each socio-economic data file, however, we are wrong.
+When we found this mistake, it's very close to the deadline, so we left it.
 But we do believe that the second model would be a good model if fed well.
 Also, when we try to inverse the model to predict before, we failed again, some bad results come out, and it's not solved now.

 ### Small details about our model

-We don't use any activation function, because we want to make inverse to predict before.
-Though we know it will be more reasonable if we put a relu at the final output, because the number of drug use is all positive.
+We don't use any activation function, because we want to make a inverse to predict before.
+Though we know it will be more reasonable if we put a relu before the final output, because the number of drug use is all positive.

 Why we don't use more complex network like CNN, or even LSTM?
-It's also for making inverse.
+It's also for making convenient inverse.

 ## Usage